RughNight/Nirbyr-Modpack/README.md

 # Nirbyr-Modpack

-The v2 of the readme, wait no, now it's the V3
+~~The v2 of the readme, wait no, now it's the V3~~

+We're now at the V4